 On a winter’s night after a long day’s walk, a ragged beggar finds himself in a quiet farming village.
 He dreams of a warm fire and a hot meal.
 He knocks on the door of a tidy house.
 A pair of eyes peer out at him from behind the printed curtain.
 But no-one opens the door.
 At the next house a young woman with a crying baby tells him she has nothing to spare.
 He is even turned away from the Ukrainian church, where a few women are sewing together on a patchwork quilt.

-Watching them gives him an idea.
-“Watch me make a delicious soup with these magic buttons,” he says at the door of the grocery store, pulling three buttons carved from the bones of an ox’s tail off his ratty old coat.
+Seeing the ladies work together gives him an idea.
+He hurries over to the grocery store.
+“Watch me make a delicious soup with these magic buttons,” he says, pulling three buttons carved from the bones of an ox’s tail off his ratty old coat.

-He invites shoppers to come taste some over at the church, where he had seen a large pot on the kitchen stove in the hall.
+He invites shoppers to come taste some of his miracle soup over at the church, where he had seen a large pot on the kitchen stove in the hall.
 “Bring something for the pot,” he says.
 “Anything at all.
-An old turnip, some potato peels, a few chicken wings… “
+An old turnip, some potato peels, a few chicken wings… ”

 Any kid who has read Aubrey Davis’s Bone-Button Borscht knows how the people couldn’t resist a good show.
 They turn up in droves.
 Dandelion leaves, turkey necks, withered beets, the last of the sauerkraut, a chunk of bacon fat… it all goes into the pot of slowly simmering water.
 EE i ee i OHHHH!

 The old man, and everyone else who comes out that evening, is well-fed indeed.

 There’s a lot of stock in this story